 With sleepy heads and full bellies we head back to the hotel – booked originally so we could have a good night’s sleep before we fly to Venice.
 If we ever do this trip again we may not bother with the hotel in Paris at all!

-Theo ready to check in at Paris Orly Airport
+Theo, ready to check in at Orly Airport in Paris, France

 Our flight is on time so we head straight for Departures.
 Security is as normal but I have to take Theo’s collars and lead off and carry him through the security scanners.
 The security people seemed to like him though and he makes them smile!

 Theo is able to walk all the way with me to the departure gate so I wait until the very last minute when they call us onto the plane before opening up his little travel bag and he climbs straight in – he’s tired from such a late night in Paris!
-I carry him onto the plane and have to put the bag with him in it on the floor in front of me for take-off and landing but he spends the rest of the flight on my lap!
+I carry him onto the plane in the bag which has to stay on the floor in front of me for take-off and landing but he spends the rest of the flight on my lap!

-Theo is fast asleep before we even take off and I don’t hear a peep out of him for the rest of the journey despite the hitting turbulence in the middle of the flight that makes my stomach turn.
+Theo is fast asleep before we even take off and I don’t hear a peep out of him for the rest of the journey despite hitting turbulence in the middle of the flight that makes my stomach turn.
 He's definitely a good air passenger.

 8.30am and we've landed safely at Marco Polo Airport in Venice.
-Theo goes to look out for our luggage.
+Theo is making himself useful and looking our for our luggage.

-Bags collected and then straight to the public waterbus to take us to San Marco in the heart of Venice.
-No one bats an eye lid that I have a dog with me.
+Luggage collected and straight to the public waterbus to take us to San Marco in the heart of Venice.
+No one bats an eye lid that I have Theo with me.

 Theo testing the bed in our apartment at Ca Mariele in Venice

 Bags dropped and we venture out to explore.
 Not one café, restaurant or shop turns us away.
 No one seems to care that Theo is a dog.
 We even go into a very smart and expensive looking bakery filled with scrummy cakes and the staff coo over him and make a fuss.